 - Contribute to the annual programme of work, including developing key performance indicators (KPIs) and budget preparation; review and technically analyses the Fields’ reports, provide feedback and make appropriate recommendations; prepare periodic and Ad-hoc reports for internal and external use, and plan and conduct the annual meetings for Programme Officers;

 - Provide the Fields’ Relief and Social Services (RSS) staff with information and consultation regarding partnership initiatives network with other UNRWA programmes and local/national and international NGOs in promoting a multi-disciplinary and participatory approach to community development;

 - Review projects related to social services programmes prepared by the Fields and provide technical input, making sure that the strategic interventions are covered.

 Professional Knowledge and Experience

-· University degree from an accredited educational institution in computer science or a related field;
+- Advanced university degree from an accredited educational institution in sociology, social work, psychology, community development, guidance and counseling or other related field;

-· Ability to convey complex technical concepts and recommendations to non-technical staff at senior levels, both orally and in writing, in a clear, concise style;
+- Ability to conceptualize, innovate, plan and execute ideas; ability to convey concepts and recommendations to staff at senior levels, both orally and in writing;

 When the minimum requirements are not fully met, Field Director for Field Area staff and Director of Human Resources for Headquarters Area staff, in consultation with the concerned supervisor may exceptionally substitute part of the unmet requirements with a combination of relevant academic qualifications, additional professional training and progressive relevant work experience.